 More information on our children’s faith formation program

 The sacrament of confirmation is, with baptism and Eucharist, one of the three sacraments of initiation; confirmation completes and “confirms” the grace of baptism.
 Through the anointing with the sacred chrism the baptized person is “enriched with a special strength of the Holy Spirit,” and more than ever “obliged to spread and defend the faith by word and deed” (Catechism 1285).
 Confirmation is typically celebrated in the spring, with semi-monthly preparation classes for youth fourteen years of age and older.
 For adults who have not been confirmed, we offer a five-week class beginning during the Easter season.
 Please contact Scott MacDonald for more information about this class.
 For more information about high school confirmation, please contact John Glynn.

 The Church looks on marriage as a “covenant, by which a man and a woman establish between themselves a partnership of the whole of life” (Catechism 1601).
 In the sacrament of matrimony, the married couple become, in their unity and in their love for one another, “an efficacious sign of Christ’s presence” (Catechism 1613).
 For more information please contact Mark Donohoe.

 Anointing of the Sick

 The anointing of the sick—formerly known as ‘last rites’—is no longer considered a sacrament only for those at the point of death.
 Instead, this healing sacrament is for all those who are facing major surgery, chronic illness, or the weakness that comes with age.
-A communal celebration of the sacrament is celebrated in February each year.
-For information, please contact Jeanne Bruno.
-In an emergency, please call the Parish Office any time, day or night.
+For more information or in the event of an emergency, please call the Parish Office at any time.